Want to visit the hottest place on earth?

 Then head over to Death Valley California, USA.
 Sounds scary?

-Death Valley National Park lies on the borders of California and Nevada and is about 2 hours away from LV.
+Death Valley National Park, one of the largest national parks, lies on the borders of California and Nevada and is about 2 hours away from LV.
 It is said to be the hottest place on the earth, with temperatures soaring to 134°F in summer.
 Even in springtime, the temperatures would get close to 90°F.

 In old times, this area has been responsible for the deaths of many visitors trying to cross the valley due to extreme conditions.
 Hence, the name Death Valley.

 Even with the vast expanse of desert, flat sand and dry land all around, one can experience a different side of nature in Death Valley California.
 It definitely is One of the Best national parks in the USA.

 It is a sight to experience the badlands and the wavy designs on the hard dunes.